berrym/lair-chat/TRANSPORT_REFACTORING_PLAN.md

 ## Migration Readiness Status

-The transport refactoring **core infrastructure is now complete** and ready for production use!
+The transport refactoring is **fully complete** and in production use!
+All legacy code has been migrated to the modern architecture.

-**✅ What's Ready:**
+**✅ What's Complete:**
 - Complete new architecture with ConnectionManager
-- Full backward compatibility through migration facade
-- Comprehensive test coverage (30+ tests passing)
+- Comprehensive test coverage (90+ tests passing)
 - Environment variable configuration support
 - Runtime architecture switching capabilities
 - Enhanced error handling and logging
 - Secure encryption with X25519 key exchange
+- All legacy code migrated to modern patterns
+- Compatibility layer removed

 **✅ What's Done:**
 - Complete new architecture with ConnectionManager